Meat-jelly Festival: Legend of kocsonya

 The proverb "Blinks like frog in the Miskolc kocsonya" dates from the nineteenth century.
 It is based on a legend which describes a careless waiter who didn't realize that a frog had jumped into the kocsonya, which was then left in a cellar in order to congeal.
 The waiter then served the meat jelly together with the frog which, the legend says, was still blinking.
 This gave rise to the expression “blinks like a frog in the Miskolc meat jelly”, referring to a glazed look of dumbfounded surprise.
 After the incident the story was dispersed in the form of postcards and gifts all over the country.

-More information about kocsonya
+Kocsonya

 Kocsonya is a traditional cold meal which can be found in many European nations' cuisine.
 The recipe appears in the oldest cookbook, written in France in 1395.

 Ingredients of kocsonya

 Kocsonya is a Hungarian meat jelly similar to aspic that is served as a chilled main course.
-It is traditionally made from pork products such as pig ears, pig tail, pig pettitoes, the front hand of pork, and pork skin.
-Spices that are added include red pepper, salt, black pepper, garlic, hot red pepper, and onion.
+It is traditionally made from pork products such as pig ears, pig tail, pig's trotters, and pork skin.
+Spices include red pepper, salt, black pepper, garlic, hot red pepper, and onion.

-Recipe

-Clean and wash the meat.
-Put it into cold water and boil it.
-After boiling it for the first time pour the liquid off, pour fresh water on it and boil again.
-After that add the spices and the flavorings to it.
-Boil it slowly until it is ready.
-Take the big bones out of the meat and then put them into plates.
-Clean the fat from the surface of the liquid then pour the liquid into the plates onto the meat.
-After that put the plates to a cold place, let it cool down.
-Before serving you can put either red pepper or black pepper on the top or you can serve it with lemon also.